FREE No-Obligation Quotes

 Cost Comparison

-Block paving and resin driveways occupy a similar price bracket.
-Block paving typically costs GBP60-100 per square metre installed, while resin bound surfaces range from GBP50-80 per square metre.
-The final price for both depends heavily on base condition, area size, and specification choices.
+Block paving and resin driveways can occupy a similar price bracket depending on specification.
+Block paving typically starts from around £70-£120+ per square metre installed, while resin bound installations commonly start from around £65 per m2+.
+The final price for both depends heavily on base condition, area size, and detailing.

 The long-term cost picture often favours resin.
 Block paving requires periodic re-sanding, weed treatment, and occasional re-levelling of sunken blocks.
 Resin surfaces need little beyond occasional washing.